 For all events, we would advise that you check information on event websites or social media pages for the latest updates.
 If there’s anything you think we’ve missed (or if you run an event and would like to see it here), then do please email us.

-Here’s a listing of events in North Dalmatia this year!
+Here’s a listing of events in the North Dalmatia region this year!

-The Zadar Night Run on 22nd April 2017 is as it sounds – a race in the centre of the town (in fact, you can choose a course out of three of differing lengths) that starts at 8.30pm at the Greeting to the Sun light installation by the sea.
+The Zadar Night Run is normally in April and as it sounds – a race in the centre of the town (in fact, you can choose a course out of three of differing lengths) that starts at 8.30pm at the Greeting to the Sun light installation by the sea.

 Paklenica National Park holds an International Climbers Meeting in late April each year in which teams of two people compete in a “big wall” speed climbing event in the Velika Paklenica canyon.
 More details can be found at the Paklenica National Park website.